uoy-ads/hsds-data-catalogue-docs/docs/Portal_User_Guide/Section-1_What.md

 For further information about the ARIADNE Research Infrastructure and the Portal, see the <BR> [**?
 About page**](https://portal.ariadne-infrastructure.eu/about).

+**Video**<Br>
+[This 40 minute video](https://www.ariadne-research-infrastructure.eu/catalogue-demonstration-video/) by Prof. Julian Richards provides the background to the development of the Portal, the technology used and demonstrates the search options available in the Catalogue.
+Shorter clips from this video are used in the relevant sections of the Guide.

+## Using this Guide
+This Guide has been created in GitHub as part of the documentation associated with the ARIADNE RI AISBL.
+It is presented in six sections as shown on the left hand side.
+The contents (headings) within the currently displayed section are shown on the right hand side of the page.

 ## Searching the Catalogue
 Entry to the catalogue (i.e. the landing page) consists of a text entry search box with the option to apply one of four filters.